 The transition into parenthood is a beautiful experience, yet it can also be extremely challenging.
 It’s a time full of mixed emotions in which someone can feel blissful about the birth of their new child, while also feeling strained financially and emotionally.
 This major life change and new set of responsibilities can feel completely exhausting and overwhelming.

-Dr. Karolina Pekala and Dr. Meghan Downey work with individuals and couples to support issues that arise in terms of identity and techniques for parenting.
+Dr. Karolina Pekala works with individuals and couples to support issues that arise in terms of identity and techniques for parenting.
 She understands the struggles women face upon becoming new mothers, such as hormonal fluctuations, loss of identity, trouble breastfeeding, navigating difficult career and financial decisions, sleep deprivation, isolation, and new strains on relationships.
 They use mindfulness and hypnotherapy to support new mothers through postpartum issues, as well as helping both mothers and fathers transition into parenthood.